rberenguel/identity-graphs/identity-graphs.md

 # Basic solution
 - Coalesce (_merge on nulls_) chains based on *one id*
 - Is not as complete as the _graph approach_ because…
-- Requires one estable identifier
+- Requires one stable identifier

 ^ (Or stable enough identifier).
 This solution can be applied to batches of chains without requiring any lookback.
 The coalescing either kills other identifiers (and requires a stable identifier) or results in an overwrite of identifiers